jyotisman-ds/Customer-Segmentation-with-Unsupervised-Learning/README.md

 ## Credits

 I am deeply thankful to Udemy and all the instructors for hosting this wonderful course for [machine learning in Finance](https://www.udemy.com/course/ml-and-python-in-finance-real-cases-and-practical-solutions/).
+My curiosity to learn Machine Learning/deep learning applications led me to this course and I am glad not only to have learnt some useful techniques but also a great deal about the world of finance in general.